sceckert/Data-and-Literary-Study-Spring2022/_week7/research-exercise-7.md

 ![image](../_images/catalog-search.png)

-5. Within a catalog entry, you'll also get information about the item:
+5. Within a catalog entry, you'll also get information about the item, including the call number and shelf mark.

 ![image](../_images/dubois-special-collections.png)

 ## 2. Finding items in the finding aid and manuscripts catalog